 Laser Vision Correction

 At Optivision, we are proud to offer a variety of vision correction procedures to get you the results that you deserve.
-Our surgeons, Dr. Gerald Clarke, Dr. Stephen Dudley, and Dr. Lorne Schlecht, are leaders in laser vision correction and can deliver you superior LASIK results at the most affordable pricing in Wisconsin.
+Our surgeons, Dr. Gerald Clarke, and Dr. Stephen Dudley, are leaders in laser vision correction and can deliver you superior LASIK results at the most affordable pricing in Wisconsin.
 We have a highly skilled team with a wealth of experience, allowing them to effectively correct both near and distance vision and eliminate the need for glasses in most cases.

 Call 1-800-20HAPPY (1-800-204-2779) for Special Limited Time Offer